-Most university employees have a duty to report sexual misconduct incidents when they are on notice of it.
-When a victim tells the Title IX Coordinator or another university employee about a sexual misconduct incident, the victim has the right to expect the university to take immediate and appropriate steps to investigate what happened and to resolve the matter promptly and equitably.
-In all cases, the university strongly encourages victims to report sexual misconduct directly to the campus Title IX Coordinator.
-As detailed above, in the "Privileged and Confidential Communications" section of this policy, all university employees except physicians, licensed professional counselors, licensed clinical social workers, sexual assault counselors and advocates, must report to the Title IX Coordinator all relevant details about any incidents of sexual violence of which they become aware.
+Most university employees have a duty to report incidents of sexual misconduct when they are on notice of it.
+When a victim tells the Title IX Coordinator or another university employee about an incident of sexual misconduct, the victim has the right to expect the university to take immediate and appropriate steps to investigate what happened and to resolve the matter promptly and equitably.
+In all cases, the university strongly encourages victims to report incidents of sexual misconduct directly to the university Title IX Coordinator.
+As detailed above, in the "Privileged and Confidential Communications" section of this policy, all university employees except physicians, licensed professional counselors, licensed clinical social workers, sexual assault counselors and advocates, must report to the Title IX Coordinator all relevant details about any incidents of sexual misconduct of which they become aware.
 The university will need to determine what happened - and will need to know the names of the victim(s) and the perpetrator(s), any witnesses, and any other relevant facts, including the date, time and specific location of the incident.

 To the extent possible, information reported to the Title IX Coordinator or other university employees will be shared only with individuals responsible for handling the university's response to the incident.
-The university will protect the privacy of individuals involved in a sexual misconduct incident except as otherwise required by law or university policy.
-A report of sexual misconduct may result in the gathering of extremely sensitive information about individuals in the campus community.
+The university will protect the privacy of individuals involved in a sexual misconduct violence incident except as otherwise required by law or university policy.
+A report of sexual misconduct may result in the gathering of extremely sensitive information about individuals in the university community.
 While such information is considered confidential, university policy regarding access to public records and disclosure of personal information may require disclosure of certain information concerning a report of sexual misconduct.
 In such cases, efforts will be made to redact the records, as appropriate, in order to protect the victim's identity and privacy and the privacy of other involved individuals.
-Except as detailed in the section on "Privileged and Confidential Communications" above, no university employee, including the Title IX Coordinator, should disclose the victim's identity to the police without the victim's consent or unless the victim has also reported the incident to the police.
+Except as detailed in the section on "Privileged and no university employee, includisclose the victim's identity toonsent or unless the victim bolice.

-If a victim requests of the Title IX Coordinator or another university employee that their identity remain completely confidential, the Title IX Coordinator will explain that the university cannot always honor that request and guarantee complete confidentiality.
-If a victim wishes to remain confidential or request that no investigation be conducted or disciplinary action taken, the university must weigh that request against the university's obligation to provide a safe, non-discriminatory environment for all students, employees, and third parties, including the victim.
+If a victim requests of the Title IX Coordinator or another university employee that their identity remain completely confidential, the Title IX Coordinator will explain that the university cannot always honor that request or guarantee complete confidentiality.
+If a victim wishes to remain confidential or request that no investigation be conducted or disciplinary action taken, the university must weigh that request against the university's obligation to provide a safe, nondiscriminatory environment for all students, employees, and third parties, including the victim.
 Under those circumstances, the Title IX Coordinator will determine whether the victim's request for complete confidentiality and/or no investigation can be honored under the facts and circumstances of the particular case, including whether the university has a legal obligation to report the incident, conduct an investigation or take other appropriate steps.
 Without information about a victim's identity, the university's ability to meaningfully investigate the incident and pursue disciplinary action against the perpetrator may be severely limited.
-See Executive Order 1095 (or any successor executive order) for further details around confidential reporting, and other related matters (www.calstate.edu/EO/EO-1095.pdf).
+See the Systemwide Sex Discrimination, Sexual Harassment, Sexual Misconduct, Dating and Domestic Violence, and Stalking Policy (or any successor policy) for further details around confidential reporting, and other related matters.